Hognose Snake Care Page

 Enclosure

 The average hognose snake requires a 20 to 40 gallon ″long,″ preferably larger.
-Enclosure size depends on the snake's length.
+Enclosure size depends on the snake's sex and length.

 Pattern